aj-thinklets/angular-firebase-kanbanboard/README.md

 # angular-firebase-kanbanboard

-#About
+# About
 Simple Kandan board using Angular 11 and Firebase.
 The purpose of this project was to learn and explore the power of CDK library drag-drop functionality.

-#Services
+# Services
 Hosting:
-- For hosting this application we will use Firebase hosting service
+- For hosting, we will use Firebase hosting service

 Database:
-- For storing our tasks, we will use highly scable cloudFire store
+- For storing our tasks, we will use a highly scalable Cloud-Fire store

 Firebase CLI.
-- Firebase CLI will help us to easily deploy and manage the project
+- Firebase CLI to deploy and manage the project

-#Dependencies
+# Project dependencies
 Step-1.
-Create new Angular 11 project (below command will scafold the project and install the dependencies)
+Create a new Angular 11 project (the below command will scaffold the project and install the dependencies)
 - ng new <project-name>

 Step-2.
-Install Angular material (cdk is the dependency of angular material and will get automatically installed)
+Install Angular material (CDK is the dependency of angular material and will get automatically installed)
 - ng add @angular/material

 Step-3.
 Angular Firebase
 - ng add @angular/fire

 Step-4.
-Add angular fire (in root directory)
+Add angular fire (in the root directory)
 - ng add @angular/fire